-It is worth repeating this map, from OS 1:10,560 series 1949-1968 - which shows the Public Footpath along the high ground leading into the Chalet Site - and demonstrates the existence of the Public Footpath through the Chalet Site at the time the DP was being drawn.
+It is worth repeating this map, from OS 1:10,560 series 1949-1968 - which shows the CLAIMED PATH along the high ground leading into the Chalet Site - and demonstrates the existence of the CLAIMED PATH through the Chalet Site at the time the DP was being drawn.

-This 1961 postcard shows the front chalets before chalet gardens were extended to narrow the Public Footpath.
+This 1961 postcard shows the front chalets before chalet gardens were extended to narrow the CLAIMED PATH.
 The footpath isn't that clear, however the worn path in front of the chalets can just about be made out.

 The wooden chalets beyond were removed on Health and Safety grounds in the 1970's.